How the TSA Implements Redaction, New Software Solutions

 The TSA is the Transportation Security Administration, which is a government agency that falls under the management of the Department of Homeland Security (DHS).
 The TSA has authority over security measures on public transportation.
 Though the agency does work with surface travel, it is primarily concerned with air travel.
 The agency was developed in response to the September 11 terrorist attacks that occurred against the United States.

 The security agency was initiated to help better protect citizens.
-It covers the security of the nation, the planes, and flyers.
+It covers the security of the nation, the planes, and the flyers.
 It works to decrease the amount of illicit transportation of drugs or stolen goods.
-All these are positive benefits of the TSA, though the added wait has pushed many to choose road travel over air travel to avoid such delays and intrusiveness.
+All these are positive benefits of the TSA, though the added weight has pushed many to choose road travel over air travel to avoid such delays and intrusiveness.

 Why Transportation Services Use Redaction

 The TSA gathers a great deal of security information in airports from video surveillance systems.
-The cameras capture people while they are in parking lots, stepping out of cars who drop them at the gate, and even approaching the entrance.
+The cameras capture people while they are in parking lots, stepping out of cars that drop them at the gate, and even approaching the entrance.
 Once inside the airport, all individuals in the building are under constant surveillance.
 Airports also employ facial recognition software to keep criminals and other known terrorists from boarding planes under false identifications.
 Video is taken of your luggage contents as it is put through monitors and checked for restricted items.

 For security reasons, airports store video data for an extended period before it is eventually destroyed.
 When the TSA and other security agents secure video footage on their computer systems, they must be prepared for a breach from unscrupulous hackers just like every business.
 This data must be protected and redacted before it is stored.
 Redaction is how the security video can be maintained for future needs while still protecting individuals’ privacy.
 Files are also encrypted for additional protection.
 The TSA uses redaction to get the most out of their surveillance systems and provide greater security while still respecting citizens’ privacy rights.